VIA-Research/Intel-Gaudi-AI-benchmarks/README.md

 ## Acknowledgement

-This research is funded by the generous support from the following organization:
+This research is funded by the generous support from the following organizations:
 - NAVER-Intel Co-Lab
 - Institute of Information & Communications Technology Planning & Evaluation(IITP) grant funded by the Korea government(MSIT) (No.RS-2024-00438851, (SW Starlab) High-performance Privacy-preserving Machine Learning System and System Software)